Sabine Kastner: Academic career

 Kastner was trained as a vision scientist and primate electrophysiologist by Otto Creutzfeldt and studied the neural basis of a color illusion as a PhD student at the Max-Planck-Institute for Biophysical Chemistry.
 She then became interested in cognition, studying neural correlates of visual search in the monkey visual system.
 Kastner then joined Leslie Ungerleider’s laboratory at the National Institute of Mental Health to receive training in functional magnetic resonance imaging.
 Together with Robert Desimone, she pioneered translating mechanistic principles from primate physiology into functional brain imaging studies in humans.
 This approach laid the groundwork for an understanding of attention function in the human brain.

 In her laboratory at Princeton University, Kastner established the functional architecture of the attention network and defined functional principles for space-, feature and object-based attention, also extending them to natural vision.
 She was the first to show that cognitive mechanisms were not confined to the neocortex, but also operated in the thalamus, a deep and ‘old’ brain structure.
 In addition, she has studied various aspects of visual perception in the healthy, adult primate brain as well as in patients with brain lesions and during development.
 Combining functional brain imaging with intracranial electrophysiology, Kastner studies the human and non-human primate brain in direct comparison with the goal to establish functional principles underlying cognition that can be linked to behavior at the level of cognitive large-scale networks.

+Honors

+2026 Kastner was elected to the National Academy of Sciences.